sselph/scraper/README.md

 Raspberry Pi
 ------------
-The Raspberry Pi's build process is a little different.
+The Raspberry Pi's build process is a little different and I recommend building and running on a machine other than the PI.
 At the time of writing this raspbian has an old version of go 1.0.2 so it can't handle progressive scan jpeg files also when building for the pi you have to specificy the type of ARM processor.

 Build: